 In 2015, two pilgrims to undertake the Camino Frances walk were Douglas and Christine Ball, from Gateshead in the northeast of England.
-Here is their personal story of ‘Walking the Camino’.
-(I have split this into three parts as it amounts to 20,000 words and would make for a very slow loading and long page).
-The next two posts are the middle section of the Camino Frances and the last part, the last section on the Camino Frances.
+Here is their personal story of ‘Walking the Camino de Santiago.’
+This is long, get a coffee or tea and settle down for a while.

 Day 1: Newcastle to Biarritz and St Jean Pied de Port

 Well, we have started the journey, slight pre nerves when we discovered that there was no public transport from Biarritz airport to Saint Jean Pied de Port, 54 kilometers away.
 We had to start looking for a taxi, at the last minute we received a response from a taxi firm at a reasonable price.

 Miliband was at Newcastle station while we were waiting for our train to London, so if you noticed someone in red or blue with a rucksack walking past him that was us trying to photobomb his talk to the public bit on the station.